crowding/iterors/README.md

 repeat total <- total + nextOr(it, break)
 ```

-By contrast, this is how you used to have to work with `iterators`:
+By contrast, this is how you did this with `iterators`:

 ```{R}
 total <- 0